 GS organises annual conferences in spring and autumn, which last one or two days and include presentations, discussions, excursions and demonstrations.
 Conference presentations are published in booklets and distributed to all association members and meeting participants.
 The presentations are available on the website two years after publication.

-GS can designate committees for the formulation of guidelines and handling of specific issues.
+GS can designate committees for the creation of guidelines and handling of specific issues.
 Financial support may be provided in a broader sense for research work or the publication of said research.

 The association maintains regular contact with foreign professional organizations and experts and represents national interests in the following international societies: “International Society for Soil Mechanics and Geotechnical Engineering” and “International Society for Rock Mechanics and Rock Engineering”, both of which GS is a member of.
 In Switzerland GS supports the organization of international congresses in the above-mentioned fields.